Sujan242/Transportation-Problem/README.md

 7. TOCM-MT proposed in 2019(sciencedirect journal).
 8. KSAM proposed in 2020(sciencedirect journal).
 9. VAM with zero penalty avoided.
+10. Russel Approximation method.
-10. A few more simply tried out.
+11. A few more simply tried out.

-Calculated the number of times each of these 19 variants gave better results in comparison to orignal Vogel Approximation Method(2008).
+Calculated the number of times each of these variants gave better results in comparison to orignal Vogel Approximation Method(2008).

 TODO: